colejagdtiger/Kattis/README.md

 # Kattis
-Solutions to problems on Kattis
+My solutions to programming problems on found on the website https://open.kattis.com/